-I watch Friends every day.
+I watch Friends almost every day.

 It has become a daily routine to sit down, watch an episode or two and drink toffee flavored cappuccino in my Barça mug.
 It makes me feel good and brings a smile on my face.

 Especially now that it’s getting colder and staying inside is just cozier, I love having some time for myself.

 One thing I love doing while watching TV shows or movies is to get the best life lessons out of them.
 Since I’ve watched Friends so many times that I can quote almost every single word, I figured I can share my love for it with you.

 I looked at each friend and took one single lesson from how they live their life.
 They are all so different and unique that I loved writing this post and thinking of what you will get out of it.